dkekre21/data-science-portfolio/README.md

 # data-science-portfolio
 Portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Codes are presented in the form of Ipython notebooks and R markdown files.

 ## Contents
 * Machine Learning